 Doty served as Interim Head Men's Basketball Coach at NJCAA Division I Central Wyoming College in 2011.
 With only one returner, Doty received nine commitments and recruited a roster that would go on to achieve a 20-11 record, the most wins in over 20 years at the school.

 During his tenure at CWC, Doty coached four players who signed NCAA Division I scholarships including Armani Flannigan (University of North Texas), Bojan Mihajlovic (University of Texas-Arlington), Jonathan Mesghna (University of Maine) and James Johnson (California State-Fullerton).

 A native of Alcester, South Dakota, Doty came to CWC after serving as an Assistant Coach at his Alma Mater Morningside College in Sioux City, Iowa.
 During Doty's tenure as a player and a coach at Morningside College, the Mustangs had a 56-37 record, made the Sweet Sixteen of the NAIA DII National Tournament, held a National Ranking of #10 in the country, and won a Great Plains Athletic Conference title.

 After finishing his playing career, Doty spent one season as the Head Boys Basketball Coach at Akron-Westfield High School in Akron, Iowa.
-At A-W, Doty's squad won their last four games of the season including the first game of the District Tournament before bowing out to the eventual state champions.
+At A-W.

 Doty is a graduate of Alcester-Hudson High School.
 In his senior season, Doty set the school record for points per game in a season with an average of 25.5.
 His junior season, Doty led his squad to a 17-4 record and a number four ranking in the state of South Dakota.